 Any amount of such canvases may exist simultaneously.
 It is important to note that a call to function cdKillCanvas is required to properly end the driver.
-Call function cdKillCanvas for the window driver.
+Call function cdKillCanvas for this driver before calling cdKillCanvas for the window driver.

 The drawing functions will work normally as if they were drawn on the server image driver.
 When function cdCanvasFlush is executed, the image is drawn in the window canvas passed as parameter in the canvas creation.